hunibottle/hunibottle/README.md

 I graduated from Myongji Univ 👨‍🎓, information & communication Engineering.

-Currently, I am listening to hyundai IT&E education.
+previously, I am listening to hyundai IT&E education.

+Currently, i am doing an internship at KT HCN.

 Study With Me 🙋‍♂️